COVID nurses: Our best 'never seems good enough' | DW | 23.03.2021

 7:30 a.m.
 In the buffer zone leading to Room 11, which is occupied by Martin Faber (his name has been changed), she puts on a protective hood, a gown, two pairs of gloves.
 She also wears a shield over her FFP2 mask.
 She will be visiting him four times during the course of the day.
 And each time the procedure is the same: Carefully put on and take off the PPE.
 And each time, make sure that it is carefully disposed of.

-"Morning Herr Faber!
+"Morning, Herr Faber!
 How was your night?"
 She says it with a bright smile.
-"Good," he answers, his voice slightly muffled due to the respiratory mask.
-He's been lying on his stomach for two days in order to make sure that his lungs are properly ventilated.
+"Good," he answers, his voice slightly muffled from the respiratory mask.
+He's been lying on his stomach for two days to make sure that his lungs are properly ventilated.

 Andrea Krautkrämer removes the ECG electrodes from Martin Faber's back so that he can turn over.
 She's always got one eye on the control monitors, busily working a complex array of dials and switches even while she's asking if there's anything else she can do for him.
 She washes his hands gently with a pre-warmed disposable sanitary towel.
 She changes the bed — sweaty work in the PPE.
 She checks the infusions.
 Gives him his medication.
 Makes sure that the different tubes are all in place.